 CAPABILITY · OPS & BACK-OFFICE

-Receipts post to the right account code automatically — no bookkeeper touch required.
+Receipts post to the right account code automatically.
+No bookkeeper touch required.

 Ingests receipts from email, SMS, or upload.
 Uses your chart of accounts to classify each line item and writes the entry directly to QuickBooks or Xero.
 Flags uncategorized items and ambiguous vendors for one-click review.